-If you are commenting on other project, service, or personal/professional channels or profiles in a personal capacity please be aware of how your comments may reflect upon the University, the Union or the Sports Club with which you are associated.
+If you are commenting on other project, service, or personal/professional channels or profiles in a personal capacity please be aware of how your comments may reflect upon the University, RGU:Union, RGU Sports Clubs, or the Sports Club with which you are associated.

-Whilst an open discussion of ideas is encouraged, you should also remember that your personalidentity might well be associated with your professional role in many social media contexts.
+Whilst an open discussion of ideas is encouraged, you should also remember that your personal identity might well be associated with your professional role in many social media contexts.